 Because I have chosen to make all of my jewelry by hand, this means it is all made in New Zealand.
 I purposefully select my raw materials, findings and even my packaging so that it is also made in New Zealand.
 Long, long LONG may that continue!

 A very big part of making this jewelry is to honour my ancestors and their stories with my designs - taking their voices and wisdom forward for future generations.
 I am proud to be learning the language of my ancestors, be an active member of my iwi (tribe), a Ngai Tahu wahine, and I am honored to be sharing my interpretations with you via my designs.

-I rediscovered my creativity, making jewelry from discarded materials as a reminder that everything has beauty.
-I chose to make jewelry exclusively by hand to show how important each and every one of us really is.
-And I opted to make pieces that honor my past and where I have come from because this truly guides my way forward.
+I have opted to make pieces that honor my past and where I have come from because this truly guides my way forward.
 I realized how vital kaitiaki - guardianship - is for me.
 That when we see and appreciate our own individual beauty, with our "faults" rather than in spite of them, we can have a powerful impact on everything, including our collective future.